Borewit/peek-readable/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Borewit/then-read-stream/badge.svg?branch=master)](https://coveralls.io/github/Borewit/then-read-stream?branch=master)

-A promise based asynchronous stream reader.
+A promise based asynchronous stream reader, which makes reading from a stream easy.

 Allows to read from a [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams) similar as you would read from a file.